All Products

 You can query the encryption status of the source object and the destination bucket using HeadObject and GetBucketEncryption, respectively.

-3. Configure Replication Speed:
+3. (Optional) Configure Replication Acceleration:

 Note

 The replication task starts within a few minutes after the rule is successfully created.
 Data replication is an asynchronous process.
 The time required depends on the object size, number of objects, and cross-region network latency, and can range from a few minutes to several hours.
-You can view the replication progress, including the synchronization status of historical and incremental data, on the CRR tab of the source bucket.
+You can view the replication progress, including the synchronization status of historical and incremental data, on the Cross-Region Replication tab of the source bucket.

 FAQ